codepath/android_guides/Consuming-APIs-with-Retrofit.md

 Shown above, Retrofit will download and parse the API data on a background thread, and then deliver the results back to the UI thread via the `onResponse` or `onFailure` method.

+Note also that OkHttp, which dispatches the callback on the worker thread, callbacks in Retrofit are dispatched on the [main thread](http://stackoverflow.com/questions/21006807/does-retrofit-make-network-calls-on-main-thread/21010181#21010181).
+Because UI updates can only be done on the main thread, the approach used by Retrofit can make it easier to make changes to your views.

 ## Retrofit and Authentication

 ### Using Authentication Headers